 Although aging is part of every person’s daily life, developing sarcopenia does not have to be.
 Fortunately, there are steps people can take that decrease their chances of losing significant muscle mass.
 And, even if muscle mass has been lost, it can be regained with proper diet, resistance, and cardio training.
 Each person should work with a doctor to find out what key nutrients, supplements, hormones, and foods, along with a comprehensive exercise plan, works for them.
 It is all about keeping everything balanced and moving forward in the right direction.

-Parkinson’s Wellness Coach Kris Meldrum, has spent more than 15 years in the Fitness Industry and worked a decade in the Medical Fitness Industry before starting Genesis Health Club’s Neuro Wellness Program in 2020.
-She has published several PD/neurological articles that she vets through Dr. Jay Alberts, Ph.D., Vice-Chair of Innovation in the Neurological Institute and Neuroscientist in The Cleveland Clinic Lerner Research Institute, at The Cleveland Clinic.
-Kris has a BA; is an ACE Senior Fitness Specialist; an ACE Certified Group Fitness Instructor; an ACE Approved Parkinson’s Cycle Coach; a Certified Madd Dog ©SPINNING Advanced Instructor; Madd Dog ©SpinPOWER Instructor; a Certified Rock Steady Boxing Parkinson’s Head Coach & Trainer; a Certified Parkinson’s Delay the Disease Instructor and has completed the APDA Parkinson’s Training for Fitness Professionals.
-Kris also speaks at Parkinson’s Conferences about “The Science and Methodologies of Parkinson’s Exercise—How to Exercise to Improve Symptoms.”
+Parkinson's Wellness Coach Kris Meldrum has more than 15 years in the fitness industry and worked a decade in the Medical Fitness Industry before starting Genesis Health Club's Neuro Wellness Program in 2020.
+She has published several Parkinson's/neurological articles that she vets through Jay Alberts, PhD, Vice-Chair of Innovation in the Neurological Institute and Neuroscientist in The Cleveland Clinic Lerner Research Institute.
+Kris is an ACE Senior Fitness Specialist; an ACE Certified Group Fitness Instructor; an ACE Approved Parkinson’s Cycle Coach; a Certified Madd Dog SPINNING Advanced Instructor; Madd Dog SpinPOWER Instructor; a Certified Rock Steady Boxing Parkinson’s Head Coach & Trainer; a Certified Parkinson’s Delay the Disease Instructor, and has completed the APDA Parkinson’s Training for Fitness Professionals.
+Kris also speaks at Parkinson's Conferences about "The Science and Methodologies of Parkinson's Exercise—How to Exercise to Improve Symptoms."